What is a no-closing-cost refinance?

 - Title fees.
 The cost of registering your title (ownership rights) with the appropriate authorities.

 - VA funding fee.
 2.3% of the loan for a first refinance and 3.60% for subsequent ones.
-This fee only applies to VA loans and is a one-time payment on closing.
+This fee only applies to VA loan types and is a one-time payment on closing.

 - Credit report fee. $20 to $30.
 This is what it costs your lender to access your credit report.